Aboriginal Art Certificate

 Hours: 45

-This course introduces communication theory and basic computer skills essential for artists entering today’s business world.
-Students will study English grammar, writing skills and mechanics with a specific focus on creating resumes, cover letters, artist’s statements, paragraphs and business cards.
-Computer training will include enhancement of keyboarding skills and application of software programs including Microsoft Word, Paint, Internet resources, copyright and citation of source material.
+This course introduces students to communication theory and basic computer skills essential for artists entering today’s business world.
+Students will study foundational English writing skills and mechanics with a specific focus on creating resumes, cover letters, artist’s statements, paragraphs and business cards.
+Computer training will include enhancement of keyboarding skills and applications of software programs including Microsoft Word, Internet resources, copyright and citation of source material.

 • DECORATIVE ARTS I